unitaryfund/openquantumhardware-workshop/README.md

 Programmable arrays of hundreds of Rydberg atoms have recently enabled the exploration of remarkable phenomena in many-body quantum physics.
 In addition, the development of high-fidelity quantum gates are making them promising architectures for the implementation of quantum circuits.
 We present here Pulser, an open-source Python library for programming neutral-atom devices at the pulse level.
 The low-level nature of Pulser makes it a versatile framework for quantum control both in the digital and analog settings.
 The library also contains simulation routines for studying and exploring the outcome of pulse sequences for small systems.

 #### Anurag Saha Roy, Forschungszentrum Jülich “Automated quantum device bring-up using the open-source C3 toolset”
+**Abstract**
+Scaling up quantum computation is currently limited not by the number of qubits, but the entangling gate infidelity.
+However, the highly detailed system characterization required to understand the underlying error sources is an arduous process and impractical with increasing chip size.
+Open-loop optimal control techniques allow for the improvement of gates but are limited by the models they are based on.
+To rectify the situation, an integrated open-source tool-set for Control, Calibration and Characterization, capable of open-loop pulse optimization, model-free calibration, model fitting and refinement is presented here.
+In this talk we highlight the major capabilities of this library as well as some interesting applications and future plans.